 He recommends that you need to go out on a limb.
 His premise is originality and great work requires action and decisions in the face of risk and loss.
 Be forewarned.
 This path can make you recoil, become paralyzed or move as fast as possible to get it over with.

-So how do you embrace this kind of uncertainty, risk and exposure?
+So how do you embrace this kind of uncertainty and exposure while mitigating risk?

 Present your voice to others by putting yourself out there with the content on your blog.
 You’ll get feedback.
 Even if all that you hear is silence, you can make adjustments based on the comments, feedback or sharing that follows.
 The act of this process changes the social psychology to a normalizing experience because suddenly people become less critical and more supportive and constructive in their feedback.